humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-10-13-fireunit-now-with-grouping.md

 ## Grouping

 I liked what I saw from FireUnit at this point, but I thought it was missing a major feature: grouping.
 Since most unit testing frameworks group tests into either test cases or test suites, or both, the ability to group the results of tests as noticeably missing.
-I asked John if he was planning on implementing such a feature and he said that if I&#8217;d like to implement it, he&#8217;d merge the changes in.
+I asked John if he was planning on implementing such a feature and he said that if I'd like to implement it, he'd merge the changes in.

 My initial thoughts about the API were to keep it simple and generic so that everyone could benefit, not just YUI Test.
 Since different unit testing frameworks use different grouping terminology, I looked to Firebug for inspiration.
 I ultimately decided to mimic the `console.group()` and `console.groupEnd()` and created `fireunit.group()` and `fireunit.groupEnd()`.
-The usage is almost exactly the same: `fireunit.group()` accepts a string that is the name of the group and begins a new section in the console while `fireunit.groupEnd()` doesn&#8217;t have any arguments and simply closes out the section in the console.
-You can have as many nested groups as you&#8217;d like, which makes it easy to work with YUI Test test suites and test cases.
+The usage is almost exactly the same: `fireunit.group()` accepts a string that is the name of the group and begins a new section in the console while `fireunit.groupEnd()` doesn't have any arguments and simply closes out the section in the console.
+You can have as many nested groups as you'd like, which makes it easy to work with YUI Test test suites and test cases.
 Example usage:

     fireunit.ok(true, "Passing test result");
     fireunit.ok(false, "Failing test result.");